i-love-flamingo/flamingo-commerce/cart/Readme.md

 Make sure you read the product package details about prices.

-The cart need to show prices with its taxes and additional cart discounts and all different subtotals etc.
+The cart needs to show prices with their taxes and additional cart discounts and all different subtotals etc.
 What you want to show depends on the project, the type of shop (B2B or B2C), the discount logic and the implemented calculation details of the underlying cartservice implementation.

-Some of the prices you may want to show are "calculateable" on the fly (in this cases they are offered as methods) - but some highly depends on the tax and discount logic and they need to have the correct values set by the underlying Cartservice implementation.
+Some of the prices you may want to show are "calculable" on the fly (in this cases they are offered as methods) - but some highly depend on the tax and discount logic and they need to have the correct values set by the underlying cartservice implementation.

 ### Cart invariants

-* While the flamingo Price model (which is used) can calculate exact prices internal, we need "payable prices" to be set in the Cart.
-This is to allow consistent adding and substracting of prices and still always get a price that is payable.
+* While the Flamingo price model (which is used) can calculate exact prices internal, we need "payable prices" to be set in the cart.
+This is to allow consistent adding and subtracting of prices and still always get a price that is payable.

-* All sums - also the Cart GrantTotal is calculated and can be "tracked" back to the item row prices.
+* All sums - also the cart grand total is calculated and can be "tracked" back to the item row prices.

-In order to get consistent SubTotals in the Cart, the Cart model need certain invariants to be matched:
+In order to get consistent sub totals in the cart, the cart model needs certain invariants to be matched:
-* Itemlevel: RowPriceNet + TotalTaxAmount = RowPriceGross
+* Item level: RowPriceNet + TotalTaxAmount = RowPriceGross
-* Itemlevel: TotalDiscount <= RowPriceGross
+* Item level: TotalDiscount <= RowPriceGross
-* All main prices need to have same currency (that may be extended later but currently is a constrain)
+* All main prices need to have same currency (that may be extended later but currently it is a constraint)

 ### About Tax calculation in general

 It makes sense to understand the details of tax calculations - so please take the following example of a cart with 2 items:
-* item1 netprice 14,71
+* item1 net price 14,71
-* item2 netprice 10,18
+* item2 net price 10,18
 * and a 19% VAT (G.S.T)

 There are two principal ways of tax calculations (called vertical and horizontal)
 * vertical: the final tax is calculated from the sum of all rounded item taxes:
     * item1 +19% gross price rounded: 17,50 (tax 2,79)
     * item2 +19% gross price rounded: 12,11 (tax 1,93)
-    * = GrantTotal= 29,61 / =totalTax: 4,72
+    * = GrandTotal = 29,61 / = totalTax: 4,72
     * => SubTotalNet = 24,89
-    * Often prefered for B2C, when the item prices are shown as gross prices first.
+    * Often preferred for B2C, when the item prices are shown as gross prices first.
     * Pro: Easier to calculate
     * Con: rounding errors may sum up in big orders

 * horizontal: The final tax is calculated from the sum of all net prices of the item and then rounded
     * => SubTotalNet: 24,89  => +19% rounded GrandTotal: 29,62 / included Tax: 4,73
-    * Often prefered for B2B or when the prices shown to the customer are as net prices at first.
+    * Often preferred for B2B or when the prices shown to the customer are as net prices at first.

-* In both cases the tax might be calculated from a given net price or a given gross price (see product package config "commerce.product.priceIsGross").
+* In both cases the tax might be calculated from a given net price or a given gross price (see product package config `commerce.product.priceIsGross`).

-* discounts are normaly subtracted before tax calculation
+* discounts are normally subtracted before tax calculation

-* At least in germany the law don't force one algorithm over the over.
-In this cart module it is up to the CartService implementation what algorithm it uses to fill the tax
+* At least in germany the law doesn't force one algorithm over the other.
+In this cart module it is up to the CartService implementation what algorithm it uses to fill the tax.

 * Flamingo cart model calculates sums of prices and taxes using the "vertical" way - its doing this by basically adding the prices in the items up on delivery and cart levels.
-So if you want to use "horizontal" tax calculations the cartservice implementation need to make sure that the item prices are set correct (splitted correct with cent corrections - outgoing from the horizontal sums).
+So if you want to use "horizontal" tax calculations the cartservice implementation need to make sure that the item prices are set correct (split correct with cent corrections - outgoing from the horizontal sums).